wwuoti/blog/src/posts/about.md

 ## Contact

-If you promise not a spam bot, please reach me at [blog.wuoti@proton.me](mailto:blog.wuoti@proton.me).
+If you promise you're not a spam bot, please reach me at [blog.wuoti@proton.me](mailto:blog.wuoti@proton.me).